PTSD Awareness Month

 6. Make workplace adjustments

-There may be particular things that would be helpful to a person experience PTSD in the workplace.
+There may be particular things that would be helpful to a person experience PTSD at work.
+Even if you are working remotely.
 This could be a quiet area, or not being isolated.
 They may want to tell colleagues what has happened or not.
 Ask them what would be helpful to create a temporary workplace adjustment plan.
 This can be reviewed at 1-2-1s or whenever an amendment is needed.
-This also helps to keep someone in the workplace,which can aid recovery.
+This also helps to keep someone in the workplace, which usually aids recovery.
 Finally, encourage the person to identify other sources of support in and out of the workplace.
+PTSD UK lists treatment options for those living with PTSD.

 7. Be aware of your own emotions and seek support

 Post Traumatic Stress Disorder Awareness Month is dedicated to raising awareness about this life-long struggle and the people it affects, and how each of us can help make their lives just a little easier.
 I’d love to hear about what your organisation does to support people who may be experiencing PTSD.
-If you want to know more about training that can support your workplace take a look here: https://diverseminds.co.uk/solutions/training.
+If you want to know more about training that can support your workplace you can find out more here.